nicholas-yjtang/interview/iot/rbpi_mosq_thingspeak/README.md

 # Raspberry PI and Sensehat
 Connect the sensehat to the raspberrypi and install the client application that pulls the readings (temperature, humidity, pressure) from the sensehat (found in client/mqtt_sensor.py).
 Configure the MQTT server address and port in the client application via environment variables or a .env file.

+# Middleware Mosquitto
+The MQTT server is run as a docker instance.
+You can create the middleware by running docker compose up -d under the middleware folder (docker-compose.yml)